ddev/ddev.com/src/content/blog/ddev-v1-1-0.md

 That info is saved in the project config file, so as soon as you `ddev start`, it’s set up when you need it.

-There are more bugfixes, new documentation, and improvements – so please check out the [DDEV v1.1.0 Release Notes](https://github.com/drud/ddev/releases/tag/v1.1.0) for all the details.
+There are more bugfixes, new documentation, and improvements, so please check out the [DDEV v1.1.0 Release Notes](https://github.com/drud/ddev/releases/tag/v1.1.0) for all the details.